James is a typical burglar. He will be talking to you about his methods for burglarizing homes.

 So how to beat burglar at his own game?

 Close your blinds, close your curtains, leave the stereo on.
 The best protection you can have if you don’t have an alarm is a dog.
 A burglar will not mess with you if you have a dog.
-Your best protection is an alarm (in addition to this door reinforcement).
+Your best protection is an alarm (in addition to door reinforcement).
 The next best protection is a dog inside your house.

 And your next best protection is concerned neighbors.
 If people get together in concern, I bet they could curtail 1/3 of the burglaries that are taking place just by involvement.
 If I’m pulling burglary and I see somebody walk out of a neighbor’s house and look at me, I’m gone.
 Obviously, I’m attracting attention and that is not how it goes.
 When you get in a concerned neighborhood, you usually do not come back.
 These people are on their job, you leave them alone, or you’ll get busted!